 Christopher Bowen was born in Melbourne and studied music at Melboune University and the Konservatorium der Stadt Wien, where he studied conducting, piano and korrepetition.
 He has worked with many organisations including the Vienna Chamber Orchestra, Opera Australia, the Victorian State Opera and has been a staff member of the Vienna and Sydney Conservatoriums.

 His conducting repertoire embraces the major orchestral and choral works from the 16th century to contemporary music.
 Known for his imaginative and innovative concert programs, he has introduced audiences to many unjustly neglected works such as Mozart's Thamos König in Ägypten Mendelssohn's Die erste Walpurgisnacht and extraordinary oratorio Paulus.
 He has conducted the Australian premieres of Beethoven's Kantate auf den Tod Kaiser Josephs II, Saint-Saëns' Le Déluge , Mass Opus 4 , Oratorio de Noel and Requiem, Bruckner's Requiem in D minor, von Suppe's Requiem (Missa pro defunctis), Heinichen's Missa No.9 in D, D’Astorga’s Stabat Mater, and more recently Nicolai's Te deum.
 The works of composers such as Cherubini, C.P.E.
 Bach and the great bohemian composer Jan Dismas Zelenka have also been featured in concerts.
 In May 2019 , he conducted the first performance in Australia of Francois-Joseph Gossec’s Messe des morts.

 His considerable body of composition comprises many orchestral and choral works, instrumental and chamber music.
 He has also written two works, Nosferatu and Casablanca for the stage.
-His compositions and arrangements have received critical and public acclaim and have been broadcast on the ABC (Australian Broadcasting Corporation),the ORF (Austrian Radio) and Fine Music 102.5 and performed by orchestras such as the Sydney Symphony Orchestra and the Australian National Orchestra.
+His compositions and arrangements have received critical and public acclaim and have been broadcast on the ABC (Australian Broadcasting Corporation),the ORF (Austrian Radio), Fine Music 102.5 and 3MBS Fine Music and performed by orchestras such as the Sydney Symphony Orchestra and the Australian National Orchestra.

 In recent years major commissions have produced works such as Triste, Triste; Chorea; The Liberdade Requiem (dedicated to those who died whilst fighting for East Timor's independence); the satirical Démocratie based on Arthur Rimbaud's prose-poem; Tenebrae; and an extended setting of Christopher Brennan's evocative poem Sweet Silence after Bells.
 In 2011 he was commissioned by the Sydney University Graduate Choir to compose Songs of the Heart which was dedicated to Her Excellency Professor Marie Bashir AC AVO.
 The premiere of this work, a setting of five poems by Christopher Brennan was greeted with acclaim.